-You may be able to customize your coverage with the following riders:
+You cannot add riders to the Nationwide Life Essentials policy.
+However, you may be able to customize your coverage of other policy types with the following:

-Nationwide is accredited with the Better Business Bureau (BBB), and has earned an A+ rating for its transparency and customer interaction.
-The BBB has recorded 241 complaints over the last three years — though most of them are related to the insurer’s other product lines.
+Nationwide is accredited with the Better Business Bureau (BBB) and has earned an A+ rating for its transparency and customer interaction.
+The BBB has recorded 206 complaints over the last three years — though most are related to the insurer’s other product lines.

 Customers award the insurer 1 out of 5 stars, though there are positive reviews about the efficiency of Nationwide’s dedicated life insurance agents.

 In J.D.
 Power’s 2022 U.S. Life Insurance Study, Nationwide ranked 6 out of 22 insurers for overall customer satisfaction.

 1.14/5 out of 282 customer reviews

 |JD Power score

 |02 August 2023